HackYourFuture-CPH/dotnet-masterclass/week8/lession-plan.md

 ![azure-mysql-copy.png](assets/azure-mysql-copy.png)

-3. Open sql management tool (MySQL workbench)
+3. Open SQL management tool (MySQL workbench)
-4. Create new connection
+4. Create a new connection

 ![mysql-workbench.png](assets/mysql-workbench.png)

-5. Paste server name from the clipboard into `Hostname` field, enter the username in `username` field and then test the connection.
+5. Paste the server name from the clipboard into `Hostname` field, enter the username in `username` field and then test the connection.
 Username should be in `{username}@{mysql_instance_name}` format.
 You can find this in the `Connection strings` section on Azure.

 ![mysql-workbench-connection-create.png](assets/mysql-workbench-connection-create.png)

-6. Execute db schema creation script.
-Make sure that you have correct db name.
-DB name should correspont do db name used in connection string inside of the meal sharing .NET app code.
+6. Execute DB Schema creation script.
+Make sure that you have correct DB name.
+DB name should correspond to the DB name used in the connection string inside of the meal sharing .NET app code.

 ![mysql-workbench-execute.png](assets/mysql-workbench-execute.png)

 ### Create App Service
-1. Create new App Service
+1. Create a new App Service

 ![app-service.png](assets/app-service.png)